 What is the Seamless Summer Feeding Program?

-The Seamless Summer Feeding Program (SSFP), also known as the Seamless Summer Option (SSO), allows school food authorities to provide free summer meals in low-income areas during the traditional summer vacation periods.
+The Seamless Summer Feeding Program (SSFP) allows school districts to provide free summer meals in low-income areas during the traditional summer vacation periods.
 It is an extension of the National School Lunch Program (NSLP), which is administered by the U.S. Department of Agriculture.
 Free breakfast and lunch meals that meet Federal nutrition guidelines are provided to all children at approved SSFP sites.

-All sites must attend one manadatory training session.
+All sites must attend ONE mandatory training session.

 Breakfast and lunch meals that meet federal meal pattern and nutritional requirements will be served daily.
-Lunch meals will differ daily and consist of mostly hot meal lunch entrees like crispy chicken nuggets, hamburgers, hot dogs, grilled chicken sandwiches, and Teriyaki glazed chicken.
+Lunch meals will consist of mostly hot meal lunch entrees that are id friendly like crispy chicken nuggets, hamburgers, hot dogs, chicken sandwiches, and orange glazed chicken.
 Fresh fruits and vegetables are served daily, in addition to low-fat chocolate and white milk.
-Cick here to see our 2015 Summer Meals Lunch Menu!

 All food pans, serving utensils, napkins, gloves, hair nets, condiments, and food transporting containers will be provided by CCSD.

 Breakfast and lunch meals will be picked up by approved sites on a daily basis.
 We do not deliver summer meals.

 Approved sites may pick up their meals daily between 9:30 a.m. and 10:30 a.m.
 We have 11 schools throughout Charleston County that are meal preparation sites: